Elnagar74/Elnagar74/README.md

 ## About Me

-I'm passionate about Machine Learning and AI.
+- I'm passionate about Machine Learning and AI.
-I have hands-on experience in developing and training models through coursework and personal mini-projects.
+- I have hands-on experience in developing and training models through coursework and personal mini-projects.
+- Currently, I'm focused on building practical ML applications and improving my data analysis skills.
+- Open to collaborate on Machine Learning, Data Science projects, Exploratory Data Analysis, and visualizations.
-I also enjoy solving algorithmic challenges - I've solved over **800 problems** on **Codeforces** and **LeetCode**.
+- I also enjoy solving algorithmic challenges - I've solved over **800 problems** on **Codeforces** and **LeetCode**.
-Currently, I'm focused on building practical ML applications and improving my data analysis skills.

 ---